albertferre/shelf-product-identifier/readme.md

 ## Links

-This notebook has been very helpful on building this model:
+This notebook has been a helpful resource for understanding and implementing similar image recommendation systems.

 https://github.com/MathMagicx/JupyterNotebooks/blob/master/ImageRecommenderResnet18/Recommending%20Similar%20Images.ipynb